kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/README.md

 Please see the notebook titled "Summary_Start_Here" for a detailed road map through this project in order fully understand the process.

 ### Process Overview
-The Twitter data for this project was gathered from an online database along with using the Twitter API.
+The Twitter data for this project was gathered from an online database along with using the live Twitter API.
 The tweets were then given a sentiment score using the TextBlob and Vader NLP algorithms and used to make predictions about the given stock.
 The stock price data was gathered using the Yahoo Finance API.

 ![Diagram](https://github.com/kylejohnson363/Predicting-Stock-Movement-with-NLP-and-Twitter/blob/master/Diagram.JPG)